How to boost your broadband signal

-- BT – BT offers its 'Complete Wifi' system for an extra monthly fee that consists of booster discs that form a mesh network when placed around your home.
+- BT broadband – BT offers its 'Complete Wifi' system for an extra monthly fee that consists of booster discs that form a mesh network when placed around your home.
 BT will supply you with one booster disc when you sign up but will give you up to two more if one doesn’t do the job

-- Virgin Media – Virgin Media offers its Intelligent WiFi Pods as part of its Intelligent Wifi Plus service to create a mesh network.
+- Virgin broadband – Virgin Media offers its Intelligent WiFi Pods as part of its Intelligent Wifi Plus service to create a mesh network.
 As with BT, when you subscribe to this service (at an additional cost to your broadband) Virgin will supply you with one pod, but if that is insufficient you can request up to two more

-- Sky – Sky doesn't appear to be selling its wifi extending boosters directly at the moment, but will occasionally give them to customers with poor wifi in particular rooms as long as you're signed up to the Sky Broadband Boost package.
+- Sky broadband – Sky doesn't appear to be selling its wifi extending boosters directly at the moment, but will occasionally give them to customers with poor wifi in particular rooms as long as you're signed up to the Sky Broadband Boost package.
 Sky-branded boosters are sold elsewhere online but older models won't necessarily link up with newer routers, so buyer beware

-- TalkTalk – TalkTalk sells powerline adapters in its store and also a Wireless N Adapter that lets you upgrade desktop to wireless connectivity
+- TalkTalk broadband – TalkTalk sells powerline adapters in its store and also a Wireless N Adapter that lets you upgrade desktop to wireless connectivity

-- EE – EE offers customers its Smart WiFi disc to boost your broadband signal by creating a mesh network, at an additional monthly charge.
+- EE broadband – EE offers customers its Smart WiFi disc to boost your broadband signal by creating a mesh network, at an additional monthly charge.
 Up to five extra discs can be supplied at no extra charge if one disc proves to be insufficient

 Frequently asked questions